-56. Use a Manual Can Opener
+56. Use a manual can opener

 Most importantly, there is no additional fee when you use it to open another can.

-57. Shovel Snow by Hand
+57. Shovel snow by hand

 Manual shoveling of snow by hand should always be preferred over your snow blower as the act comes from you solely and does not require electricity.

-58. Put Some Distance Between the Stove and the Fridge
+58. Put some distance between the stove and the fridge

-The logic is simple, when you place an appliance (the fridge) which is tasked to keep the content cold near to a heat source (the stove), obviously that fridge will have to work a lot harder to keep cool.
+The logic is simple, when you place an appliance (the fridge) that is tasked to keep the content cold near a heat source (the stove), obviously that fridge will have to work a lot harder to keep cool.

-59. Use Brighter Colors
+59. Use brighter colors

 Your preference for light paint colors will help to minimize the need for more lighting as light paint reflects light excellently and naturally.

-60. Give Your Electronics a Holiday
+60. Give your electronics a holiday

 In fact, if you are going to be away for an extended period of time, think of clearing the fridge so it can be unplugged too.

-61. Use a Rake to Gather Leaves
+61. Use a rake to gather leaves

 A rake should be preferred anytime over a leaf blower.
-It does not require electricity and you get a work out.
+It does not require electricity and you get a workout.

 A fully filled freezer would use less electricity as the frozen items will help to keep the temperature inside the freezer cold.

-63. Clean the Dishwasher Drain
+63. Clean the dishwasher drain

 In order to keep your dishes clean, your dishwasher has to be clean, as well as the water coming through the pipe.

 This way you have a more efficient dryer and it will take less time to operate satisfactorily.

 If you run at full loads, you need not transfer items across to the dryer as frequently.
-As a result, the dryer runs less often and you save electricity.

-In fact, I am sure if you look around, you are going to find many more saving opportunities beside the ones mentioned above.
+In fact, I am sure if you look around, you are going to find many more saving opportunities besides the ones mentioned above.
 But be sure to share it with us by leaving a comment below.